-To reach the assurance that the cash balances represented all cash items on hand, in transit to or in appropriate financial institutions and properly recorded, and that all investments and cash funds are properly collateralized, the Department of Audit tested the City's cash and cash equivalents activity for each month in the audit period.
-For the liquid asset (cash) accounts belonging to the City departments, the Department of Audit tested the information found on the Bank Reconciliations and Schedules of Collateral to the corresponding bank and collateral statements via the financial institutions.
+To reach the assurance that the cash balances represented all cash items on hand, in transit to or in appropriate financial institutions and properly recorded, and that all investments and cash funds are properly collateralized, the Office of the City Auditor tested the City's cash and cash equivalents activity for each month in the audit period.
+For the liquid asset (cash) accounts belonging to the City departments, the Office of the City Auditor tested the information found on the Bank Reconciliations and Schedules of Collateral to the corresponding bank and collateral statements via the financial institutions.
 Once the proper figures were determined, they were traced to the general ledger detail to ensure all cash items were properly represented and recorded.
 The collateralized funds were recalculated to ensure accuracy.